JerryWn12/auto-login/README.md

    mv password.txt.example password.txt
    ```
 5. Configure 3 files above with example files.
-6. `bash run.sh`
+6. `chmod 744 run.sh`
+7. `./run.sh`

 tips
 > Lively view log file with `tail -f run.log`, successfully scanned account will be stored in `success.txt`.
 >
-> Use `nohup` to run command in backround, for large storage device, instead of with `screen` is recommended.
+> Use `nohup ./run.sh &` to run it in background, for large storage device, instead of with `screen` is recommended.